 The movement for tribal peoples rights is broader than ever before.

-When Survival was founded it was generally believed that there would be no more tribal peoples by the 21st century.
+When Survival was founded it was generally believed that there would be no more tribal peoples in Brazil by the 21st century.
 Today, tribal people number more than 150 million individuals worldwide and add hugely to the diversity of humankind.
 Their annihilation is no longer a foregone conclusion as more tribal peoples than ever before are seeing their land rights recognized.

 From the headwaters of the Amazon to the forests of central India, tribal communities living on the lands of their ancestors are thriving.